 All images and illustrations in this folder are available in high resolution or as vector graphics for download from our ftp site.

 We also have image folders of the re-fitting and re-cycled wood, as well as many variations on most of the images seen here.
 For specific background text and quotes please contact us.

+Thank you for your interest in Vega's activities.
 Please D o w n l o a d the PDF articles below.

 VEGA is more than just an important part of our maritime heritage she is also a catalyst for a wide variety of humanitarian assistance ranging from finding equipment and supplies for rural health posts, midwifes and schools to providing training for midwifes ond healthworkers or producing educational and public health materials while working with local counter parts to share her crews skills and experience.

 Capt.
 Shane Granger who studied under Capt.
 Irving Johnston and Mr. Jim Richardson skippered the Class “A” Brigantine Stargate in the 1982 & 84 Tall Ships races.